-In this project, we looked at teaching children computational thinking through games.
-I worked on engineering a platform for creating educational games and the prototype game CTArcade.
-Additionally, I conducted the user studies and helped with both the analysis of the collected data and writing of both an extended abstract and folloup journal publication.
+My first project in the Human-Computer Interaction Lab looked at teaching children computational thinking through games.
+With the lead graduate student, I assited with the engineering of a platform for creating educational games entitled CTArcade.
+I also conducted the user studies and helped with both analysis of the collected data and writing of the extended abstract and folloup journal publication.